 Trucks are large, powerful vehicles that are extremely useful when it comes to transporting large amounts of materials from one place to another.
 However, sharing the road with commercial trucks is inherently dangerous for commercial vehicles, which are likely to bear the brunt of injuries and damages when accidents occur.
-The sheer size of big rigs puts all other motorists at great risk of injury when involved in a collision with trucks, and the variety of ways in which a person can be catastrophically injured in these types of accidents is alarming.
+The sheer size of big rigs puts all other motorists at great risk of injury when involved in a collision with trucks.
+The variety of ways in which a person can be catastrophically injured in these types of accidents is alarming.

-Truck drivers themselves pose another danger to motorists.
-According to national guidelines, truck drivers are not allowed to drive for more than 11 hours straight, and must take daily 10 hour breaks.
-Unfortunately, many truck drivers, in attempts to deliver their loads quicker and take on more delivery jobs, consequently increasing their own financial incentive, choose to drive longer than the allowed time frame, sometimes utilizing over-the-counter stimulants to keep themselves alert and awake.
-However, once the stimulants wear off, and even while under the influence of said stimulants, truck drivers are more of a hazard to the road than anything else.
-Factor in sleep deprivation, and you have a recipe for disaster where driver negligence can lead to truck accidents of deadly proportion.
+Unfortunately, many truck drivers, in attempts to deliver their loads quicker and take on more delivery jobs for financial incentive, choose to drive longer than the allowed time frame, sometimes utilizing over-the-counter stimulants to keep themselves alert and awake.
+Factor in sleep deprivation and you have a recipe for disaster where driver negligence can lead to truck accidents of deadly proportion.

-With truck accidents in San Antonio, negligence can be attributed to truck drivers, trucking companies, and/or the owner of the involved truck.
-If mechanical failure caused the accident, then the truck’s owner can be held liable for damages.
-If a driver loses control of his truck, possibly because that driver is under the influence of an illicit substance, then the driver should be held liable for damages.
+With truck accidents in Bexar County, negligence can be attributed to truck drivers, trucking companies, and/or the owner of the involved truck.
+If mechanical failure or safety violations caused the accident, then the trucking company can be held liable for damages.
+If a driver loses control of his truck, possibly because that driver is under the influence of an illicit substance or is driving distracted, then the driver should be held liable for damages.
 In fact, if dangerous road conditions, such as poorly paved roads or obscured street signs/traffic signals are the cause of the accident, then even the city/governing body of the location in which the accident occurred may be held liable for monetary damages.